 – That we will really try to address our current problems honestly and openly, recognising that technologies are incredibly valuable for analysis and for improving our understanding but do not necessarily provide solutions to our problems.

 – That we can provide a healthy, plentiful food supply under the control of farmers and communities.

-There are good scientific reasons to use caution with GM crops and to look into sustainable and effective alternatives, such as agroecology.
+What I'd do with the prize money: There are good scientific reasons to use caution with GM crops and to look into sustainable and effective alternatives, such as agroecology.

 (See also intro para for ‘hopes’).

 My fear is that the desire for being regarded as a champion of ‘progress’ will tempt people to believe in silver bullets and opt for technological fixes, ignoring the appropriate scientific discourse of problem and cause, identification and analysis.
 We have a complex situation with a number of problems to solve, and underlying causes cannot be treated with silver bullets.
 They rather make matters worse.

 I am concerned that myths are being projected as real, against actual reality and despite evidence to the contrary, including that GM offers higher yield, reduces pesticide use, is proven safe, offers better livelihoods for small farmers.

 I worry about the phenomenon of denial in the face of very difficult challenges such as climate change and the depletion of soil and water.